-Key Interests: social/new media; mobile and tablet communication; verbal and non-verbal communication; virtual reality; user interface studies.
+Key Interests: social/new media; mobile and tablet communication; cognitive effects of media; networks; sensory information processing; user interaction studies.

-Currently McEwen, along with Adam Dubé (postdoctoral fellow at the Faculty of Information), is undertaking a new research project that investigates the sensory information practices of children in the Toronto District School Board.
-In this research project they combine psychology, information studies, and user interface principles to study the efficacy of learning mathematics on tablet devices in classroom settings.
+Currently Dr. McEwen, along with Dr. Adam Dubé (postdoctoral fellow at the Faculty of Information), is engaged in a research project that investigates the sensory information practices of children in the Toronto District School Board as they use tablet devices and mathematics applications (apps).
+In this research project they combine psychology, information studies, and user interface principles to study the effects of engaging with mathematics on tablet devices in classroom settings.

 For more details, see the link to CV in the menu above or contact Dr. Rhonda McEwen at rhonda dot mcewen at utoronto dot ca. You can also visit her blog, "Wheel and Come again: socio-technical musings with my public" at http://rnmcewen.blogspot.com/.